Development of Clinical Discourse Analysis

 -- This is very culturally determined.

--- Focus on what the context requires and then interpret after you code according to
+-- Focus on what the context requires and then interpret after

 the context.